Cable ferry: Energy requirements

 The energy needed for operating cable ferries is in general especially small, as the crossing distances are mostly short, the speeds low, and there is almost no maneuvering.
 Whereas a free ferry is especially inefficient when starting off or moving slowly against a current or wind, a cable ferry is more or less rigidly connected to the ground with side forces held by the cable(s).

-As the frictional drag of a displacement hull decreases with about the third power of the speed, even the smallest amount of power can effect movement with enough leverage or if suitably geared down.
+As the power to overcome the frictional drag of a displacement hull decreases with usually more than the third power of the speed, even the smallest amount of power can effect movement with enough leverage or if suitably geared down.
 The majority of the world's cable ferries are indeed manually propelled either with a crank turning a chain wheel or by pulling directly on a cable.
 For example, the Saugatuck Chain Ferry taking up to 24 passengers is cranked by a single person at about 0.3 m/s.
 The former cable ferry at Malgas in South Africa even carried several cars, pulled by a couple of men at a slow walking speed.
 Ferries of this size that were hand-operated, such as the Reedham Ferry, have since been motorised in order to reduce the level of hard work and increase the speed.
 For these and other ferries of up to 20 t or so displacement, typical installed motor power in kilowatts ranges from single figures to low double figures.
 For example, the 22 meter, 22 tonne Pritzerbe Ferry has 23 kW installed.
 This allows comparison with free ferries.
 The motor ferry "Luise" on the Wannsee near Berlin, of similar tonnage, size and construction, has 290 kW installed.